Certora/Documentation/docs/gambit/gambit.md

 ## Usage

-Gambit has two main commands: the {ref}`the-mutate-command`, which is responsible for generating mutants, and the [`summary` command](#the-summary-command), which allows the user to get a high-level summary of a `gambit mutate` execution.
+Gambit has two main commands: the {ref}`the-mutate-command`, which is responsible for generating mutants, and the {ref}`the-summary-command`, which allows the user to get a high-level summary of a `gambit mutate` execution.

 (the-mutate-command)=